Posted by Anthony Deen

 At this month’s EPA Gowanus CAG meeting, our project manager and friend Christos Tsiamas delivered a sobering assessment of the conditions at the canal and the methods of remediation that will likely be utilized.

-Christos has reviewed not only the EPA studies, but the work of the Army Core of Engineers, the NYC DEP and the independent agencies hired by responsible parties such as National Grid.
+Christos has reviewed not only the EPA studies, but the work of the Army Corp of Engineers, the NYC DEP and the independent agencies hired by responsible parties such as National Grid.
 Christos has also consulted with each of these parties and plans on continuing to do so as the EPA continues to develop it’s remediation plan.

 As noted in the EPA’s RIT report core samples revealed pollution down to levels as deep as 80 feet.
 This may not be the extent of the pollution it was simply the limit of the core samples taken.
 This density of pollution is present adjacent to both the former petroleum distillation plants and in some other areas as well (notably under the Lowes parking lot as reflected in the image above).

 Christos presented the three main techniques the EPA has available to clean-up a site such as ours, those being chemical treatment, removal and capping.
 Summarizing his presentation, here is the applicability of each method: